 The matrix mixer in this tab allows you to do the actual routing of cue outputs to device outputs.
 Rows in this matrix mixer represent cue outputs and columns represent device outputs.
-The number of columns in the matrix mixer, therefore, is dictated by the number of outputs on the device that is assigned to the patch.
+The number of rows is dictated by the number of cue outputs in the patch, from 1 to 128, and the number of columns in the matrix mixer is dictated by the number of outputs on the device that is assigned to the patch.

 The overall volume of all audio sent through the audio output patch can be adjusted using the main level control in the top left corner of this matrix mixer.